-Because hormones often play a role in acne, it is most commonly seen among teens during puberty, when hormones increase in both boys and girls.
+Hormones often play a role in acne and may trigger it, especially in adolescence, when hormones increase in both boys and girls.
 Infants can get acne as a result of hormones transferred from the mother after birth or through breastfeeding.
 Some women find that hormonal shifts throughout their lifetime (ie. pregnancy, menopause) can cause acne even if they didn’t have it as a teenager.

 The Effects of Stress on Acne

 Stress impacts your body in many ways mainly by leading to fluctuations in hormone levels.
 That is why many people often find that their acne flares up when their stress level is high.